 Developments must present plans showing tree retention and measures to ensure protection of existing significant trees and shrubs, clearly delineated limits of disturbance during construction, along with new plantings.
-The plans shall show pre- and post-development conditions to prevent over-cutting.
-Protection of adequate root zone buffers around retained trees shall be identified by a qualified professional and shown on the plans;
+The plans shall show pre- and post-development conditions to

-F.IV.18.
-Mature Western Red Cedar and Sitka Spruce must be identified by a qualified arborist and, where they are determined to be healthy, preserved;
+- prevent over-cutting.
+Protection of adequate root zone buffers around retained trees shall be identified by a qualified professional and shown on the plans; - F.IV.18.
+Mature Western Red Cedar and Sitka Spruce must be identified by a qualified arborist and, where they are determined to be healthy, preserved; - F.IV.19.

-F.IV.19.
 The siting of new buildings, extensions to existing buildings as well as campsites and roads etc., must work sensitively around established existing vegetation and must be located to minimize alterations to the foreshore and other environmentally sensitive areas.
 As part of the efforts to maintain and enhance the landscape character of the area, all efforts must be made to retain landscape and ecological integrity;

 F.IV.20.
-In order to improve water quality and ground water infiltration, minimal blacktop and hardscape paving should be used for driveways and patio areas, particularly in front yards.
+Minimal blacktop and hardscape paving should be used for driveways and patio areas, particularly in front yards.
 Gravel or grass driveways and wood decks are preferred;